alnoki/AAAAAA/doc/procedures/sphinx.rst

 #.
 Add a description of the link to :ref:`links <references>`

-   * After this step, the link can be moved above the delimiter :std:doc:`comment <python:tutorial/introduction>` in :std:doc:`conf.py <sphinx:usage/configuration>`
+   * After this step, the link can be moved above the delimiter :ref:`comment <python:comments>` in :std:doc:`conf.py <sphinx:usage/configuration>`

 ..
 Tip::
-   As links aren't put above the delimiter :std:doc:`comment <python:tutorial/introduction>` until after they are put into :ref:`links <links>`, links can be sorted in batches
+   As long as links aren't put above the delimiter :ref:`comments <python:comments>` until after they are put into :ref:`links <links>`, links can be sorted in batches

 Checking links